si2-urssi/winterschool/README.md

 Each morning and afternoon session will be split up with a break, and we'll have lunch organized on-site on both the 18th and 19th.

+## Code of Conduct

+We have adopted a [code of conduct](https://github.com/si2-urssi/winterschool/blob/master/CODE_OF_CONDUCT.md) for the URSSI Winter School and all associated spaces, both physical and digital.
+Please review this.

 ## Instructors

 [Kyle Niemeyer](https://github.com/kyleniemeyer)